jdc20181/TappyBird/README.md

   - Addesses a visual Bug

-  - Adds a better scoring system.
+  - Add a better scoring system.

+  - Fixed Height issue.

+  - Added a Title Bar to add the feel of a mobile app.

+  - Fixed a lag gltich^

+  ^The fix is only small - you will stil have the issue.
+Just tap or click the URL  bar and hit enter. this will Re-Load manually fixing the issue.

 *Version 0.0.2*